samthor/graphql-query-codegen/README.md

 You can also import this library.
 It exports a `Builder` class which is typed.

+## Notes

+This treats the field `__typename` specially, and asssume it looks like `String!` but with a constant value of name of the type being requested (&hellip;unless that type specifically overrides it).
+(This is part of the spec, but is a bit weird.)

 ## Known Issues

 ### Input Validation